harness/developer-hub/kb/platform/harness-platform-faqs.md

 After you create your delegate, you can verify your log file path.

-### Why is the Helm binary path not added to the system's PATH by default for Immutable Delegates?
+### Why is the Helm binary path not added to the system's PATH by default for delegates with an immutable image type?

 There are two versions of the Helm binary installed on the delegate, but neither is set to the system's PATH by default.
 This behavior is currently specific to the Ubuntu image.
-However, users have the option to set the PATH as desired using the init script in the delegate YAML.
-Additionally, they can install custom binaries or create their own delegate image to address this.
+However, you can set the PATH as desired using the `INIT_SCRIPT` in the delegate YAML.
+You can also install custom binaries or create your own delegate image.

-### Is there a standardized default user access experience across all installation flows (K8S, Docker, Helm, Terraform)?
+### Is there a standard default user access experience across all delegate installation flows (Kubernetes, Docker, Helm, Terraform)?

-No, there is currently a variation, with K8S delegates defaulting to root with securityContext, while Docker delegates use a non-root default user (user 1001).
+No, installations vary.
+Kubernetes delegates default to root with `securityContext`.
+Docker delegates use a non-root default user (user 1001).

-### If a user has a connector with delegate selector X, and the connector uses a secret from a secret manager with delegate selector Y, but delegates with selector X lack access to this secret manager, is this use-case supported?
+### Can I access a secret manager with a different delegate selector than my connector's delegate selector?

 Our priorities are configured as follows: [Step > Step Group > Stage > Pipeline > Connector].
 In this scenario, the user can override at the pipeline (or any higher level), but without that override, it will result in a failure.

 ### How do I upgrade a legacy Docker delegate to use a new image version?

-You can update the image tag by looking into latest tag https://hub.docker.com/r/harness/delegate/tags and can provide that while docker run command
+You can get the image tag from `https://hub.docker.com/r/harness/delegate/tags` and provide it in your Docker run command.

 ### How do I check to see if the delegate is set to auto upgrade?

-You can go to delegate page and on right side check under AUTO UPGRADE Column if its showing ON
+Go to the Delegates list page and check under the **AUTO UPGRADE** column.
+For more information, go to [Delegates list page](/docs/platform/delegates/delegate-concepts/delegate-overview#delegates-list-page).

 ### How do I check which delegate was assigned for a task?

-You can select the step under any stage and on right side under details tab you will be able to see delegate assigned as well the delegate selection task logs will provide more details which all delegates were eligible and from where selector was originated etc
+You can select the step under any stage.
+Under **Details** tab, you can view the delegate assigned to the task, as well the delegate selection task logs.
+The logs provide more details, including delegates that were eligible for selection, where the selector originated, and so on.

 ### How do I pass xmx and pms value for delegate to use max and min memory allocation pool?